-During the Material Time4 and until February 2017, entities associated with Gertler were beneficial shareholders of Katanga.
+5. Glencore2 has been Katanga's majority shareholder since 2009.
+Glencore acquired control of Katanga through a series of transactions that commenced in 2007.
+Glencore worked with and invested alongside entities associated with Dan Gertler ("Gertler") in certain of these transactions.
+During the Material Time3 and until February 2017, entities associated with Gertler were beneficial shareholders of Katanga.
 In February 2017, entities associated with Gertler beneficially held at least 11% of Katanga's common shares.

-5. For differing periods during the Material Time, Gallagher, Henderson and Mistakidis (the "Glencore Respondents") served on Katanga's board of directors (the "Board") and exercised significant influence over operational and financial decisions at Katanga.
-Together with Katanga's officers, the Glencore Respondents were involved in conduct that undermined Katanga's internal controls as detailed in Section D and Section F of Part III below.
+6. For differing periods during the Material Time, Gallagher, Henderson and Mistakidis (the "Glencore Respondents") served on Katanga's board of directors (the "Board") and exercised significant influence over operational and financial decisions at Katanga.
+Together with Katanga's officers, the Glencore Respondents were involved in conduct that undermined Katanga's internal controls as detailed in Part I and Part III below.
 This conduct was contrary to the public interest and it manifested in Katanga failing to comply with Ontario securities law.

-6. In particular, Katanga:
+7. In particular, Katanga: